MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/Teams conversational AI/how-conversation-ai-get-started.md

 * Adaptive Cards capabilities – Migration supported.

 In the section below we'll explain in detail each of the capabilities and their path to migration.
-We'll using the samples from the AI SDK repo for explaining the method of migration.
+We'll using the samples from the AI library repo for explaining the method of migration.

 ### Sending or receiving Message